Bloody Roar 2

-Bloody Roar 2, (Note: (ブラッディロア2, Buraddi Roa Tsū)) known as Bloody Roar 2: Bringer of the New Age in Europe and Japan and as Bloody Roar II: The New Breed in the United States, is a 1998 arcade fighting video game developed by Raizing and published by Hudson Soft.
+known as Bloody Roar 2: Bringer of the New Age in Europe and Japan and as Bloody Roar II: The New Breed in the United States, is a 1998 arcade fighting video game developed by Raizing and published by Hudson Soft.
 It is the second installment in the Bloody Roar series.
 A port to the PlayStation home console was released in 1999.
 It has since been re-released for PlayStation 3, PlayStation Vita and PlayStation Portable via the North American PlayStation Network as of 2021.
 The game was followed up by Bloody Roar 3 (2000).